jaknag/angry-faces-prev-depressed-labcopy/README.md

 - beh: folder containing .txt files which are a record of the behavioural responses made by each participant

 script:
+- read_motion_param.m - this script analyses the frame-wise displacement of each participant in regard to head motion and lists participants with excessive head motion
 - script_01dataextract_outliers.m - this script extracts the behavioural data from 'beh' .txt files and excludes outliers
 - script_02demographics.m - this script analyses the demographics of the participants and prepares files for further analysis
 - script_03demographics.py - this script further analyses demographics and prepares for further analysis in python